jayyylmaoo/SakiHUD/README.md

 # SakiHUD
-This is where you will be able to grab the newest build of the HUD whenever a new one comes out.
+This HUD is usually updated whenever a new update comes out that affects the HUD.

-Feel free to notify me of any issues that you may be having with the hud.
+Feel free to notify me of any problems there may be with the HUD.

 http://steamcommunity.com/id/xJeebsx